iCGY96/syops-counter/README.md

 in spiking neural networks, including accumulated (AC) and multiply-accumulate (MAC) operations.
 It can also compute the number of parameters and print per-layer computational cost of a given network.
+__This tool is still under construction.
+Comments, issues, contributions, and collaborations are all welcomed!__

 Supported layers:
 - Conv1d/2d/3d (including grouping)